MinghuiChen43/awesome-deep-phenomena/README.md

 - Adversarial Examples Are Not Bugs, They Are Features. [[paper]](https://arxiv.org/abs/1905.02175) [[dataset]](https://github.com/MadryLab/constructed-datasets)
   - Andrew Ilyas, Shibani Santurkar, Dimitris Tsipras, Logan Engstrom, Brandon Tran, Aleksander Madry. *NeurIPS 2019*
   - Digest: We demonstrate that adversarial examples can be directly attributed to the presence of non-robust features: features derived from patterns in the data distribution that are highly predictive, yet brittle and incomprehensible to humans.

+- NATTACK: Learning the Distributions of Adversarial Examples for an Improved Black-Box Attack on Deep Neural Networks. [[paper]](https://arxiv.org/abs/1905.00441) [[code]](https://github.com/Cold-Winter/Nattack)
+  - Yandong Li, Lijun Li, Liqiang Wang, Tong Zhang, Boqing Gong. *ICML 2019*
+  - Digest: Instead of searching for an "optimal" adversarial example for a benign input to a targeted DNN, our algorithm finds a probability density distribution over a small region centered around the input, such that a sample drawn from this distribution is likely an adversarial example, without the need of accessing the DNN's internal layers or weights.

 - Benchmarking Neural Network Robustness to Common Corruptions and Perturbations. [[paper]](https://arxiv.org/abs/1903.12261) [[dataset]](https://github.com/hendrycks/robustness)
   - Dan Hendrycks, Thomas Dietterich. *ICLR 2019*